deggja/netfetch/README.md

 ## Using Netfetch Tool

-The `netfetch` tool is designed to scan Kubernetes namespaces for network policies, comparing them with a predefined standard to ensure they adhere to best practices.
+The `netfetch` tool is designed to scan Kubernetes namespaces for network policies, checking if there are implicit defautl deny policies in place or any other policy targetting the pods.
 This document guides you on how to use `netfetch` to perform these scans.

 ## Contribute
 Feel free to contribute.
 Open issues or create a pull request if there is something missing that you would like to see.